 Assistant Expedition Leader

 Marta, from Barcelona, has been going to sea since the age of eight.
-She was part of the 2004 Spanish pre-Olympic sailing team in Athens.
+She was training in the Spanish Pre-Olympic sailing team for Athens 2004.
 She has spent three seasons in Greenland as a powerboat driver and tour coordinator.

 John comes from Ontario, Canada, where he is a self-employed landscaper, mechanic, and bicycle shop owner.
 On his numerous voyages to the North Pole, he puts his Zodiac driving skills and his mechanical talents to excellent use.